percona/percona-xtradb-cluster/doc/source/wsrep-provider-index.rst

    :dyn: No
    :default: true

-When set to ``TRUE``, the node waits for the :variable:`pc.wait_prim_timeout` time period.
-Useful to bring up a non-primary component and make it primary with :variable:`pc.bootstrap`.
+When set to ``TRUE``, the node waits for a primary component for the period of time specified in :variable:`pc.wait_prim_timeout`.
+This is useful to bring up a non-primary component and make it primary with :variable:`pc.bootstrap`.

 .. variable:: pc.wait_prim_timeout